Olinda (Vic.)

 AreaSearch assessment positions Olinda ahead of most Australian regions for employment performance

-Olinda has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 3.2% as of September 2025, lower than Greater Melbourne's 4.7%.
+Olinda has a well-educated workforce with significant representation in essential services sectors.
+The unemployment rate is 3.3%, lower than the Greater Melbourne average of 4.7%.
+Employment stability over the past year has been relatively high.

 Frequently Asked Questions - Employment